scaleoutsean/eseries-perf-analyzer/README.md

 ![E-Series SSD Wear Level](/images/sample-screenshot-epa-collector-disks-ssd-wear-level.png)

 This is the second example with physical disks and it's highlighted because this data is collected by collector, but not shown in dashboards.
 In order to collect this data, an E-Series array with a recent SANtricity OS (11.74, for example) and at least one SSD is required.
-Visualization can then be done by duplicating one of the existing disk charts and modifying to show "percentEnduranceUsed" values.
+Visualization can then be done by duplicating one of the existing disk charts and modifying it to show "percentEnduranceUsed" values.
 This screenshot shows that SSD wear level metrics are collected from just one of two arrays.

 ## Tips and Q&A

 Below details are mostly related to this fork.
-For upstream details please check their read-me file.
+For upstream details please check their README.

 **Q:** Why do I need to fill in so many details in Collector's YAML file?